geoserver/geoserver/doc/en/user/source/extensions/mapml/index.rst

       <map-link tref="http://localhost:8080/geoserver/tiger/wms?format_options=mapmlfeatures:true&amp;request=GetMap&amp;crs=MapML:WGS84&amp;bbox={xmin},{ymin},{xmax},{ymax}&amp;format=text/mapml&amp;language=en&amp;version=1.3.0&amp;transparent=true&amp;service=WMS&amp;layers=poi&amp;width={w}&amp;styles=&amp;height={h}" rel="features"/>
     </map-extent>

+When both "Use Tiles" and "Use Features" are checked, the MapML extension will request tiled maps in ``text/mapml`` format.
+The contents of the tiles will be clipped to the requested area, and feature attributes will be skiipped, as the MapML client cannot leverage them for the moment.

 **Feature Styling**
   Basic styling of vector features is supported by the MapML extension.
 The style is defined in the WMS GetMap request, and the MapML extension will convert the rules and style attributes defined in the SLD into CSS classes and apply those classes to the appropriate features.
 Note that this conversion is currently limited to basic styling and does not include transformation functions, external graphics, or styling dependent on individual feature attributes (non-static style values).
 See below for a more detailed compatibility table: